 4 Strategies to Help Lower-Tier Partners in your Distribution Channel Look Like Rock Stars.

-Like all manufacturers selling thru the indirect sales channel, you have an uneven distribution of top, middle and lower-tier partners.
-This is simply the reality of a competitive capitalistic ecosystem: some companies overachieve, others simply “get by,” and an unfortunate number are hanging on for dear life.
+Like all manufacturers selling thru the indirect sales channel, you most likely have an uneven distribution of top, middle, and lower-tier partners.
+This is simply the reality of a competitive capitalistic ecosystem: some companies overachieve, others simply get by, and unfortunate numbers are hanging on for dear life.

 But, like all manufacturers, you want your channel partners to be successful.
 After all, that’s what makes you money, right?